MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-learning-dev-archs-engineers.md

 ms.author: solsen
 ---

-# The “Ready to Go” Online learning for developers, architects and engineers
+# The “Ready to Go” Online Learning for Developers, Architects, and Engineers

 ## Getting started